Florimond/tuto-write-emitter-sdk/README.md

 ### The options

-The options are specific to an operation.
+The options are specific to some operations.

 #### Publication

 - ttl

-Add **?ttl=X** to specify how long the message should be stored in the channel.
+Add **?ttl=X** to specify how long the message should be stored in the channel after publication.

 #### Subscription